18th Edition Amendment 2: Key Changes Explained

 The transition period for Amendment 2 ran from March 2022 to 27 March 2023.
 During this period, installations could comply with either BS 7671:2018+A1:2020 or the new BS 7671:2018+A2:2022.
 From 27 March 2023, all new work must comply with the Amendment 2 version.
 Work that was substantially started before this date could be completed under the previous version.

-The most significant addition in Amendment 2 is the new Section 716, which covers prosumer electrical installations.
-A "prosumer" is defined as a user of an electrical installation who both consumes and produces electricity.
+The most significant addition in Amendment 2 is the new Part 8, containing Chapter 82, which covers prosumer's electrical installations (PEIs).
+A "prosumer" is defined as an entity or party which can be both a producer and a consumer of electrical energy.
 This applies to any premises with on-site generation or energy storage — most commonly solar photovoltaic (PV) panels, battery storage systems, and micro-wind turbines.

-Before Section 716, the requirements for these installations were scattered across various parts of BS 7671, IET guidance notes, and manufacturer instructions.
-Amendment 2 consolidates these requirements into a single, coherent section, making it much clearer for installers to design and install prosumer systems correctly.
+Before Chapter 82, the requirements for these installations were scattered across various parts of BS 7671, IET guidance notes, and manufacturer instructions.
+Amendment 2 consolidates these requirements into a single, coherent chapter, making it much clearer for installers to design and install prosumer systems correctly.

 Related Course